Floorp-Projects/Floorp/toolkit/crashreporter/docs/index.rst

 The *crash reporter client* performs a number of roles.
 There's a lot going on, so you may want to look at ``main()`` in ``crashreporter.cpp``.
-First, stack traces are extracted from the dump via the *minidump analyzer* tool.
-The resulting traces are appended to the main crash event file.
-Then, the *crash reporter client* verifies that the dump data is sane.
+First, it verifies the dump data is sane.
 If it isn't (e.g. required metadata is missing), the dump data is ignored.
 If dump data looks sane, the dump data is moved into the *pending* directory for the configured data directory (defined via the ``MOZ_CRASHREPORTER_DATA_DIRECTORY`` environment variable or from the UI).
 Once this is done, the main crash reporter UI is displayed